GSA/search-gov-website/_posts/2015-04-26-power-users-recap.md

 Watch the [recorded session](https://www.youtube.com/watch?v=Z1Eg9LhhFcY) on YouTube.

 The launch of a new or redesigned site is a great time to think about refreshing your search as well.
 Come along on a journey through a search refresh before, during, and just after your new site goes live.
-You need not wait for a new site, though - these steps can be taken at any time.
+You need not wait for a new site, though &mdash; these steps can be taken at any time.

 * [Tell search engines to (re-)index your site](#commercial)
 * [Let us index your site directly](#direct)